jboss-dockerfiles/jbpm/showcase/README.md

 Notes
 -----

-* The context path for jBPM Workbench web application is `jbpm-console`
+* The context path for jBPM Workbench web application is `business-central`
 * jBPM Workbench version is `7.15.0.Final`
 * jBPM Workbench requires running JBoss Wildfly 14.0.1 using the `full` server profile
 * Examples and demos are always available, also when not connected to internet